Darthspider360/The-Comlink/README.md

 Using this photo and some research the closest blue I could link was French blue (hex code: #0072BB) and so, combining all the colours together I created this pallete using Coolors.
 ![Colour Pallete from Coolors](media/readme-images/Comlink%20colour%20pallete.png)

 While planning I wasn't 100% certain how many colours I would need and so, keeping on the Star wars theme, I went to get more colours - just in case.
+(From the future: these colours did come in handy)
 ![Lightsaber Colours](media/readme-images/lightsaber%20colors.png)

 ### Typography